top of page

 Several preservation and restoration projects may be in process at any given time

 in addition to the semi-annual routine mud plastering of the parapets (tops of outside walls) and wall bases where the chapel walls meet the ground.
-Currently, there is planned a restoration and repair of the chapel roof to support a donated solar power system.
+Currently, in 2025, 2026 & 2027, there is planned a restoration and repair of the chapel exterior walls - the last time they were plastered was during a 4 year period starting in 2010.
+One side per year is planned.
+You can help mud up the walls and/or donate with the button above.
+Thanks in advance for your help!

 Please click HERE for the latest "Mud Blast" newsletter from Cornerstones Community Partnerships and learn more about this wonderful organization committed to restore historic buildings in the Southwest!